 Article 7 of the resolution urges all Yemeni parties to respond positively to the request of the President of Yemen to attend a conference in Riyadh.
 It looks like that the Council assumed the legitimacy of the government is accepted by all parties.
 However, the legitimacy of the government to the Houthis was dead.
 They considered that they had no obligation to agree the call of the president for national dialogue.
 The UNSE cannot engage the new force on the ground unless resolution 2216 is revised.
 In sum the resolution with good intentions ended being an impediment in any effort towards achieving the original intention of ending the conflict in Yemen.

-- The call for the Houthis to end the use of violence and fully disarm
+- The call for the Houthis to end the

 Paragraph 1(a) of the resolution demands the Houthis to end the use of violence.
 Paragraph 1(c) of the resolution also demands the Houthis relinquish all additional arms seized from military and security institutions, including missile systems.
 Furthermore, 1(e) of the resolution demands the Houthis to refrain from any provocation or threats to neighboring states, including through acquiring surface to surface missiles and stockpiling of weapons in any bordering territory of a neighboring state.